 Although you might find it tedious at first, managing your small business’s financials properly is key to your success as an entrepreneur.
 But nobody said you have to do it all on your own.

 Take a look at these 12 accounting tools to improve your small business’s financial management processes, from simplifying how you track invoices to handling payroll taxes across multiple departments and locations.
 Every small business is different—but every small business can benefit from these grade-A accounting tools we’ve collected, just for you.

 Looking for a straightforward solution to all of your small business accounting needs?
 Not sure what accounting tools or features you’ll need down the road—or even tomorrow?
 Or, do you only want to deal with a single application when it comes to your small business accounting?

 It makes sense to seek out an all-in-one suite of accounting tools for any of these reasons.
 These accounting tools can be absolute life-savers, keeping your business’s books neat and minimizing your chance for errors along the way.

 Although they’ll often run for a higher price than one-off accounting tools, their more varied and flexible functionality generally more than make up for their price tags.
 Plus, many of these accounting tools come with multiple payment levels, in case you need only a few features instead of everything but the kitchen sink.

 Let’s take a look at the 5 biggest players in the all-in-one accounting tools industry:

 If you own a one-person business, then Sage Accounting Start should definitely be at the top of your accounting tools list.
 For starters, you can record income and expenses and perform bank reconciliation for only $10 per month.
 And if you need more functionality, then you can upgrade to Sage Accounting—at the still quite low price of $25 a month—to get an overview of your business’s financials, cash flow forecasting, and bill vendors.

-Sage One is especially helpful if you’re working with freelancers or contractors for your small business, since its project management capabilities are an added bonus.
+Sage Accounting is especially helpful if you’re working with freelancers or contractors for your small business, since their project management capabilities are an added bonus.